The Journal of Patient-Reported Outcomes is an official publication of the International Society for Quality of Life Research (ISOQOL).

 Aims and scope

-4) Qualitative studies on the development and application of PROs.
-Application, innovation, and best practices in qualitative and mixed methods in the development and use of PRO measures.
+4. Quantitative and qualitative studies on the development, psychometric evaluations and application of PROs.
+Application, innovation, and best practices in qualitative, quantitative and mixed methods in the development and use of PRO measures.

-5) Studies of the social and behavioural determinants of health using PRO measures.
-Observational studies with PRO content.
+5. Studies of the social and behavioural determinants of health using PRO measures.

 Why publish your article in Journal of Patient-Reported Outcomes?